HHHao-1/Learning/杂记/CET-4.md

    With ... keeping a peaceful mind, ...

-   ... pay more attention to ...
+   ... pay more attentions to ...

    A group of student volunteers, recruited by the student union, went to visit a Hope Elementary School *in a neighboring county *on June 5th *with the intention of celebrating the upcoming Dragon Boat Festival with the children there.